springgen-dev/springgen/README.md

 ### vs Spring Initializr

 Spring Initializr gives you a project foundation — dependencies, build files, and a basic application entry point.

 SpringGen starts where Initializr stops:

-* Layered architecture with controllers, services, repositories
+- Layered architecture with controllers, services, repositories
-* DTO patterns and global exception handling
+- DTO patterns and global exception handling
-* Database configuration
+- Database configuration
-* Authentication scaffolding (JWT, OAuth2)
+- Authentication setup (JWT, OAuth2)
-* Security hardening
+- Production security configuration
-* Docker, CI/CD, and AWS deployment configuration
+- Docker, CI/CD, and AWS deployment configuration

+Initializr helps you start a Spring Boot project.

+SpringGen helps you start a production-ready Spring Boot backend.

 ### vs JHipster

 JHipster is a full-stack generator — frontend, backend, and ongoing project management through its ecosystem.
 Powerful if you want a complete application platform with built-in conventions.

-**SpringGen is backend-only and disappears after generation.** No frontend opinions, no generator runtime dependencies left in your project, no new ecosystem to learn.
-Just clean, standard Spring Boot code you recognize and own from day one.
+SpringGen generates a standard Spring Boot project and then gets out of the way:

+- No frontend opinions
+- No generator runtime dependencies
+- No custom framework APIs
+- No new ecosystem to learn

+After generation, the code is yours — a normal Spring Boot application you can modify, deploy, and maintain however you want.

-> SpringGen sits between Initializr and JHipster — more structure than one, less ecosystem than the other.
+SpringGen sits between Initializr and JHipster:

+> More structure than Initializr.
+Less ecosystem commitment than JHipster.

 ---